|

 government in Tbilisi,

 which they regarded with some suspicion, as a former German puppet régime.
+The

-internal affairs of the country; to restore trade with the ports of Persia
+of the country; to restore trade with the ports of Persia and other areas not

-and other areas not occupied by Bolshevik Russia; and to provide for the
+occupied by Bolshevik Russia; and to provide for the movement of Allied

-representative to arrive in Tbilisi--'like
+to arrive in Tbilisi--'like

 a sergeantmajor, coarse, rude, imperious and masterful'.
 99 At